Content Routing

 Content URL Generation

-This is important for when your front end module references a page as the redirect target for a form for example.
-Or if your front end module creates a news list and you need the URL to the detail page of each news item.
+This is important for when your front end module references a page as the redirect target for example.
+Or if your front end module renders a news list and you need the URL to the details page of each news item.

 // src/MyService.php